 WHAT'S THE DIFFERENCE:

 Many people want unprocessed organically raised milk for the health benefits but honestly, if it doesn't taste better than store bought processed milk, why bother.
-You may try it for your health but you'll come back for the taste.
+You may try it for your health benefits but you'll continue for the taste.
 This is old fashion milk that is so fresh, it was grass yesterday!
-We've tried raw milk from Jerseys, Holsteins, milking shorthorns, and goats but nothing comes close to the wonderful taste of real Guernsey A2 milk from lush Bermuda pastures here in Texas.
+We've tried raw milk from Jerseys, Holsteins, milking shorthorns, and goats but nothing comes close to the wonderful taste of real Guernsey A2 milk from lush Bermuda pastures like here in Texas.
 This is full bodied unadulterated milk where the cream rises to the top.
 The color is actually a light golden tint which first brought the Guernsey breed their fame.
 Nothing about it will be like store bought milk.
 Processed milk is like a poor imitation but this is the real thing and once you've tried it, you'll not be happy with the other milk again.
 If you are afraid of raw unprocessed milk, consider this information.

 If you are lactose intolerant, then you might want to try raw milk because it still contains the enzymes used to digest the lactose.
 Those enzymes are destroyed in processing so you are left with the lactose sugar but without the enzyme needed to digest it.
 I personally believe raw milk is much better for children's brain development (research autism and A2 milk), bones, and immune system.
 But again, the biggest advantage to most people is the taste!

 The most nutritious and top quality milk is that from cows grazing on lush grasses from organically managed pastures.
 Since a dairy cow is such a high producing animal, her diet is very important to provide her with everything she needs for her own body as well and the nutrition she passes on through her milk.
 We are lucky in that our girls can find that on our fertile soil and lush irrigated Bermuda grass.